FARS: Factor Augmented Regression Scenarios in R: Summary and discussion

 \section{Summary and discussion}

-The \pkg{FARS} package offers a suite of tools in \proglang{R} for modeling and designing economic scenarios based on conditional densities derived from multi-level dynamic factor models and factor-augmented quantile regressions.
-These tools allow researchers to generate both non-stressed and stressed scenarios for target variables, such as the US growth density \cite[see, ][]{Gonzlez-Rivera2024}.
-The \pkg{FARS} package is available on the Comprehensive R Archive Network (CRAN) at https://CRAN.R-project.org/package=FARS, including the \code{data} matrix retrieved from the replication files of \cite{Gonzlez-Rivera2024}.
+The \pkg{FARS} package offers a suite of tools in \proglang{R} for modeling and designing economic scenarios based on conditional densities derived from MLDFMs and FA-QRs.
+It provides an integrated framework to extract multilevel factors with a flexible hierarchical structure, estimate their relationship with macroeconomic variables, and build stressed scenarios.
+The empirical applications presented in this paper illustrate how \pkg{FARS} can be used to analyze the distribution of European inflation and US GDP growth under adverse conditions, linking factor dynamics to macroeconomic outcomes.
+The \pkg{FARS} package is available on the Comprehensive R Archive Network (CRAN).